Ninteedo/ClickDeduce/softtest/evaluation.md

 This is because the automated tools for mutation testing did not manage to create mutants of the evaluation and type-checking code, due to these being more complex than an automated tool can handle.

+## Requirements

+An assessment of which requirements have associated tests can be found [here](./requirements_to_tests.md).

+In total, out of 207 requirements, 27 are not tested.
+This means that 87% of requirements are tested.

+I believe that this is a good level of coverage, showing that the majority of the requirements are tested.

 ## Limitations